Eromosele/Premier-League-Table/README.md

-# Premier-League-Table
+# Premier League Table
-view the premier league table
+Python code that enables you to view the premier league table